Cover for your home if it’s damaged by a paying guest

 - Cover for paying guests in your home for a maximum of 90 days during your policy and no need to tell us every time you rent out your home.

-- You can bolt our cover onto any of our tiers of home insurance – Admiral, Gold and Platinum.
+- You can bolt the extra cover onto any of our home insurance tiers – Admiral, Gold and Platinum - when you're taking out your home insurance.

 - You’ll get up to £5,000 for your collective listed high-risk items if they’re stolen, vandalised, broken in a malicious act or suffer accidental damage when not locked in a safe or removed from your home.